Workflow · Editing

 dBTP ceiling; a target whose true peak breaches its ceiling shows a one-click Limit TP button the same way; only the ACX RMS target has no Normalize button.
 Limit TP caps inter-sample peaks at a dBTP ceiling on its own.
 Level Dialogue ducks the room tone between speech regions and optionally lifts the dialogue to a target in one pass (the spoken-word leveler, covered below).
 Remove DC Offset subtracts each channel's mean; Swap Channels does a stereo L↔R swap; Split to Mono writes N mono WAV files, one per channel, to a folder you pick.The ceiling is a true-peak ceiling

-A peak normalize that only watches sample values lies to you.
+A peak normalize that only watches sample values is watching the wrong ceiling.
 The number that gets a master rejected, and the one streaming platforms enforce, is the inter-sample peak: the level the signal reaches once the converter reconstructs the analog waveform between samples.
 A file can read −1.0 dBFS on sample magnitude and still overshoot when it's played back.

 Specula's limiter measures the 4× oversampled inter-sample peak and enforces the ceiling against that, in dBTP, not against the raw sample magnitude.
 Normalize LUFS runs it automatically whenever the normalize raises loudness, in two offline passes: pass one builds the gain envelope from the input's oversampled peaks; pass two catches any residual peaks the release stage might leave fractionally over the ceiling.

 Limit TP is the same limiter on its own, no loudness measurement, no gain stage.
-Reach for it when the integrated LUFS is already where you want it and you only need the inter-sample peaks capped under a platform ceiling.
+Reach for it when the integrated LUFS is already right and only the inter-sample peaks need capping under a platform ceiling.

 Edit with the keyboard